 We like some of the ingredients in this product — specifically, caffeine.
 However, there are too many negatives floating around for us to fully back this brew.

 If you want to try it out, be our guest, but there are more natural and more effective ways to lose weight.
 If your goal is to shed pounds, boost metabolism, increase energy, and burn fat, you need a support system that works and is supported by positive reviews.

-Additionally, the team behind Noom is confident in their program, they’re offering a 14-day trial.
+Additionally, the team behind Noom is confident in their program, they’re offering a free trial.